Who is God?

 Accountability in Islam

-The Christian concept of “vicarious atonement” (the idea that Jesus died for the sins of humanity) is alien to the Islamic concept of personal responsibility.
-Islam teaches that on the Day of Judgment every person will be resurrected and will be accountable to God for their every word and deed.
+The Christian concept of vicarious atonement (the idea that Jesus died for the sins of humanity) is alien to the Islamic concept of personal responsibility.
+Islam teaches that on the Day of Judgement every person will be resurrected and will be accountable to God for their every word and deed.
 Consequently, a practicing Muslim is always striving to be righteous while hoping and praying for God’s acceptance and grace.